 5. Don’t Do These 3 Things

-To keep temper tantrums as short as possible:
+To keep toddler tantrums as short as possible:

 - Don’t give in.
 If junior is throwing a fit over a Snickers bar, don’t give him the damn Snickers bar.
 Sure, it may help you escape the situation this time.
 But giving in teaches him that all he has to do when he wants something is go berserk.